Laser-Cutting Isn’t 3D-Printing

 The goal is to eliminate all the issues that appear in the Console window.

-You’re final design should look very much like the final laser-cut keyguard:
+Your final design should look very much like the final laser-cut keyguard:

 If you want to check your keyguard design, and you have easy access to a 3D printer, this might be a good time to print it (at least the first two layers) and verify that it fits just like you want before you commit to laser-cutting a much more expensive acrylic version.

-It will take a while for keyguard.scad to figure out what the first layer looks like but you’ll eventually see something like this:
+It will take a while for keyguard.scad to figure out what the first layer looks like, but you’ll eventually see something like this:

 You’re almost there… But first, clear out the contents of the Console window.
 You’re going to want to collect some information from that window in a minute and it helps to get rid of all the unnecessary content.
 Right click anywhere in the window and choose “Clear”: